 Why The Fly Honey Show Is Summer’s Sexiest Party

-A raucous reinvention of burlesque and cabaret that’s become a late-summer institution, The Fly Honey Show returns this month for its biggest edition yet: Fly Honey 9 runs five weeks at the Den Theatre.
+A raucous reinvention of burlesque and cabaret that’s become a late-summer institution, The Fly Honey Show returns this month for its biggest edition yet: Fly Honey 10 runs four weeks at the Den Theatre.
 What began in 2009 as a benefit for the multidisciplinary DIY arts group known as the Inconvenience has taken on a life of its own, with dozens of performers — dancers, choreographers, musicians, performance artists — coming together in celebration of femme energy, body positivity, and gender equality.

 That said, it’s not easy to convey exactly what to expect from The Fly Honey Show to those who haven’t experienced it.
 So we asked several members of this year’s cast to help explain.